mjknj18/Hawaii-Climate-Analysis/README.md

 #### Temperature Analysis

 1. For the most active weather station, what are the most common temperature observations for the last twelve months on record?
-2. Are the averages of the recorded June temperature data and December temperature data statistically significant?
+2. Are the averages of the recorded June and December temperature observations statistically significant?

 #### Historical Analysis